 This fund is for investors who want to focus on stocks with dividend payouts – which bolsters your income each quarter (every three months) and also brings capital gains.

-It’s worth a note that corporations who offer dividends are usually well-established, robust, and resilient to downturns – in short, they have the financial reserves to distribute profits with shareholders.
+It’s worth a note that corporations that offer dividends are usually well-established, robust, and resilient to downturns – in short, they have the financial reserves to distribute profits with shareholders.

-As implied by the name, the index fund is associated with high shares, which is an exchange-traded fund provider.
+As implied by the name, this index fund is associated with high shares, and is an exchange-traded fund provider.
 Each constituent holding has dividend payouts as well as long track records for dividend appreciations.
 This commonly used index fund has nearly 400 different stocks – each is U.S. listed and weighted with care.

-Finally, to give you a sense of holdings included, the following companies have between 2% and 3% weightings: JPMorgan, Apple, Verizon, Microsoft, Johnson & Johnson, Pfizer, and Procter & Gamble.
+This is a great option if you want to access some of the biggest names in the financial world.
+To give you a sense of holdings included, the following companies have between 2% and 3% weightings: JPMorgan, Apple, Verizon, Microsoft, Johnson & Johnson, Pfizer, and Procter & Gamble.
 On the smaller side of the market, holdings include Simpson Manufacturing, Cohen and Steers, and Cognex Group.